jdawood1/ser321-summer24-C-jdawood1/Assignment5/README.md

 - Client receives result after verification.

 ##### Chosen Protocol
-The leader-follower model is used, where the leader distributes work to nodes and performs a cross-verification of the results.
+The leader-worker model is used, where the leader distributes work to nodes and performs a cross-verification of the results.
 A majority consensus is needed to proceed with delivering the final sum.

 ###### Intended Workflow
 - The client sends a list of numbers and delay value.